 Hyperspace Lanes: You can only travel from one planet to certain nearby planets in any given jump unless you have phase stabilizers.
 However, interstellar phase jumps can be done from one star to any other star, or between the mouths of a wormhole.

-It's Up to You: as usual.
+It's Up to You: As usual.
 What's particularly jarring about this, though, is that your opponents tend to do pretty well, whereas your allies are saddled with a clear case of Artificial Stupidity.
 The end result is Fake Difficulty: you'll win, but it'll take a long time as you march through every enemy's territory one planet at a time—or sometimes less, when you're forced to double back.

 Later game patches have mostly fixed this.
 Allies now have been known to defeat enemies by themselves with minimal assistance.
+Massing up a large supply of Novalith cannons helps.

 Lampshade Hanging: The descriptions for the Unrealistic Black Holes mention how unlikely it is for the black hole to not have absorbed the planets orbiting them a long time ago, and is still able to function mostly how a regular star would.